 Top 6 Things to Do in Budapest – Budapest Travel Photography Guide

 1. Buda Castle Hill – This World Heritage Site is easily visible from everywhere in Budapest.
-Exploring Castle Hill’s beautiful buildings and cobblestone streets can occupy an entire day.
+Also, Exploring Castle Hill’s beautiful buildings and cobblestone streets can occupy an entire day.
 The central Trinity Square fills daily with tourists visiting the famous Matthias Church.
 The Fishermen’s Bastion and the Royal Palace, together with the Hungarian National Gallery, are also popular sights.